 Will Your Energy Make the Grade?

-The semester is young.
-Your energy level may be fully charged.
+The school year is young.
+Your energy level fully charged.
 Maintaining that high level can be difficult as the weeks pass, assignments come due, and exams draw near.
 Here are some tips to help you stay at your peak performance, academically and personally.

 - Focus on one thing at a time